 A Kenwood DMX9720XDS, or a TV?

 I’m going to do my absolute best with this review and not circle around to the massive screen all the time, but it’s hard not to.
-I mean… it’s massive.
+I mean… the Kenwood DMX9720XDS is massive.
 It’s literally the size of the current Apple iPad.
 We’re talking proper Tesla dash screen territory people.
 It commands your attention as soon as you see it.

 Now, having a great big screen is wonderful and all, but unless you’ve got something worthwhile and important to display on it, it’s more than a little useless and just becomes a bit of a show-off piece – think headrest screens in a convertible!